-308.4.7 APPLICATION OF LEG RESTRAINT DEVICES AND THE WRAP RESTRAINT SYSTEM
+308.4.7 APPLICATION OF THE WRAP RESTRAINT SYSTEM

 Only members who have successfully completed department approved training may be issued a WRAP restraint system.
-Leg restraints and the WRAP restraint system (hereinafter "the WRAP") may be used to restrain the legs of a violently resisting or assaultive person when it reasonably appears necessary to do so during the course of detention, arrest or transportation.
+The WRAP restraint system (hereinafter "the WRAP") may be used to restrain the legs of a violently resisting or assaultive person when it reasonably appears necessary to do so during the course of detention, arrest or transportation.
 Only restraint devices approved by the department shall be used.
-In determining whether to use the leg restraint, officers should consider:
+In determining whether to use the WRAP, officers should consider: